 - w

 The group size for quantization.
-Smaller groups provide better accuracy but slightly higher memory.
-Default: 64
+Smaller groups improve accuracy at the cost of slightly higher memory.
+Default: 64.

 - bits

-The number of bits for quantization (typically 4 or 8).
-Default: 4
+Number of bits for quantization (typically 4 or 8).
+Default: 4.

 - mode